-For something so simple as creme brulee I wondered why so many recipes turn four ingredients and few steps into a cooking challenge.
-Here is my easy recipe adapted for Australian conditions.
+For something so simple as creme brulee I wondered why so many recipes turn four ingredients and few basic steps into a cooking challenge.
+Here is my easy recipe for creme brulee adapted for Australian conditions.
 The key to success is to use high quality ingredients and avoid curdling the custard by overcooking.
+Vanilla bean paste tastes and looks the same as using whole vanilla beans, but it is a whole lot easier.
 Follow these simple steps and it is hard to go wrong.

 - 600 mL (1 large carton) of fresh single cream (35% milk fat).